pmem/pcj/README.md

    can change the value for ```PATH``` in ```pcj/src/main/cpp/persistent_heap.cpp```.

 3. ```PersistentString``` objects are backed by a byte array and only supports ASCII characters.

+## CONTRIBUTING ##
+Thanks for your interest!
+Right now, substantial architectural changes are still happening in the project.
+This makes it difficult to contribute code and difficult to effectively process pull requests.
+We expect these changes to settle out around December of this year and we look forward to code contributions once this happens.
+We will update this README then.
+In the meantime, we would love to hear your comments and suggestions via the contacts listed below.

 ## Contacts ##